Michal-Atlas/DawnStorm/system/index.md

 **Recharge** - You roll a D6 and if it's less than X the ability is ready to use again.

-**Immunity** - The stated source cannot cause the creature to expend resources.
+**Immunity** - The stated source cannot cause the creature to expend Stats.

-**Resistance** - Halve the number of resources expended due to an effect caused by this source.
+**Resistance** - Halve the number of Stats lost due to an effect caused by this source.

-**Vulnerability** - Double the number of resources expended due to an effect caused by this source.
+**Vulnerability** - Double the number of Stats lost due to an effect caused by this source.

-**Stumped/Distracted** - You can't use any maneuvers, that you choose to use
+**Stumped/Distracted** - You can't use any maneuvers, that you choose to use (that means maneuvers that you spend Stats for or effects that state you *may* use them)

 ### Conditions

-**Stumbled** - creatures go at the end of initiative (in the order they were stumbled, if there is more than one) and cannot move more than 1 step, if they are already at the end, they move to the beginning of initiative but loose their next turn
+**Stumbled** - creatures go at the end of initiative (in the order they were stumbled, if there is more than one) and cannot move more than 1 step, if they are already at the end 9f initiative, they move to the beginning of initiative but lose their next turn

 **Short of Breath** - While you are short of breath, you can't use any `Maneuvers` with your actions that use the `Body` skill and no *Advanced Maneuvers* with actions using the `Soul` skill.
 If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the `Out of Breath`'s duration is longer than a minute or 1 minute if over 1 hour.